-Selected cases across payments, apps, roaming, pricing, membership, promotions, DX, and personal products
+Selected cases across payments, apps, roaming, internal AI agents, pricing, membership, promotions, DX, and personal products

 Project Portfolio

-This page highlights projects such as multi-vendor payments, app/WebView bridge work, roaming reliability, pricing APIs, membership migration, point-wallet design, DX automation, and Commit Map as a personal product built from a real planning problem.
+This page highlights projects such as multi-vendor payments, app/WebView bridge work, roaming reliability, internal AI-agent routing and log diagnosis, pricing APIs, membership migration, point-wallet design, DX automation, and Commit Map as a personal product built from a real planning problem.

 Projects